What is hidden abuse?

 - Maintenance: This is where the survivor finds deeper healing while carrying with, and expanding upon, the learning experiences from the phases.
 We accept that we need to be our own gatekeeper, to protect from old, present, and future abuse.

-Abusers usually move on very quickly after discarding (the last “D” in IDD) their victims, without so much as a tear.
+Abusers usually move on very quickly after discarding (the last “D” in “IDD”) their victims, without so much as a tear.
 The survivor should, and usually, does take her/his time to heal.
 (It’s important to heal your heart before getting into another relationship.
 Please take your time and allow yourself to heal completely.)

 Being a survivor, I know I have worked through each one of these phases, myself.
 It is a continual process where phases often overlap as you jump between them depending on the week/day/hour.

 For a time, I would have to put away all my narcissist and abuse books, and unfollow all the recovery pages and groups on Facebook, because it was just too much for my brain and heart to handle.
 Like I shared in one of my last blog posts, I had to implement boundaries pretty early on in my recovery.
 But it really wasn’t until after my awakening that I understood why not having boundaries my whole life, shaped all of my relationships.
 I have much healthier relationships now.

 One last important point that needs to be shared about boundaries and Shannon mentions in this book, is “Boundaries have nothing to do with forgiveness or resentment.
 They have everything to do with the quality of our interactions with the people in our lives.”